Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 When should the airline start providing special assistance to the passenger?

-Special assistance during the journey must begin to be made available by the contracted airline to the Passenger in Need of Special Assistance at the time of their presentation for check-in.
+Special assistance during the journey must begin at the time the passenger presents for check-in.

 How far in advance should Passengers with Special Needs present themselves for check-in?

-As a rule, the Passenger with Special Assistance Needs must present themselves for check-in as early as other passengers.
-The airline may establish different presentation times only in the case of passengers who need to travel on a stretcher or incubator, or who need to use oxygen or other medical equipment.
-These differentiated deadlines must be informed to the passenger in advance.
+As a rule, they must present for check-in as early as other passengers.
+The airline may establish different presentation times only in case of passengers who need to travel on a stretcher or incubator, or who need to use oxygen or other medical equipment.
+In these cases, the airline must inform the passenger in advance.

 Are there specific rules for boarding and disembarking passengers with special needs?

 Yes.
-The airline must board the Passenger with Special Assistance Needs as a priority over other passengers.
+The airline must board the Passenger with Special Assistance Needs before other passengers.
 Disembarkation, on the other hand, must take place immediately after the other passengers have disembarked, except when the time available for the connection or other circumstances justify prioritization.

 What precautions should the airline take when boarding and disembarking a Passenger with Special Assistance Needs who requires transportation on a stretcher or in a wheelchair?

-The embarkation and disembarkation of a Passenger with Special Assistance Needs who depend on a stretcher or wheelchair should preferably be carried out using boarding bridges, and may also be carried out using lifting equipment (ascending and descending) or a ramp (except in the case of aircraft with a maximum height of 1.60 m from the bottom of the doorway to the ground – in these cases, the embarkation or disembarkation of a Passenger with Special Assistance Needs may be carried out by other means, provided that their safety and dignity are guaranteed).
+The embarkation and disembarkation of a Passenger with Special Assistance Needs who depend on a stretcher or wheelchair should be through boarding bridges, lifting or a ramp (except in the case of aircraft with a maximum height of 1.60 m from the bottom of the doorway to the ground – in these cases, the embarkation or disembarkation of a Passenger with Special Assistance Needs may be carried out by other means, provided that their safety and dignity are guaranteed).

-Can passengers with special needs be loaded manually by the airline?
+Can passengers with special needs be lifted manually by the airline?

-No. It is forbidden to manually load the passenger (in order to maintain their dignity), except in situations that require emergency evacuation of the aircraft.
-Manually loading a passenger means supporting them by holding directly onto parts of their body, with the effect of lifting them onto the aircraft for boarding or lowering them to the level required for disembarkation.
+No. It is forbidden to manually carry the passenger, except in situations that require emergency evacuation of the aircraft.
+Manually carrying a passenger means supporting them by holding directly onto parts of their body, with the effect of lifting them onto the aircraft for boarding or lowering them to the level required for disembarkation.

 How should the wheelchair user be accommodated on the aircraft?

 The wheelchair user must be seated in a special seat with removable armrests, close to the aisle.
-The seat must also be located in rows near the main boarding and disembarking doors of the aircraft and the lavatories, depending on the class chosen.
+The seat must also be located in rows near the main boarding and disembarking doors and the lavatories, depending on the class chosen.

 Are companies obliged to have seats reserved for Passengers with Special Assistance Needs?